JJ/fl-homework/text/text.md

 crowd about his territory and maybe his will to defend it.

 I first thought he had just stood, a few seconds before I arrived.
 A bit of mild cardio.
 Stand up, sit down.
-And wo on.
+And so on.
 Something he seemed to be needing badly, since he was pear-shaped and slouching.
 Maybe as a part of it, or just because, he was balancing slightly on his heels, looking like a single-pronged and bulbous tuning fork.
 Also one that missed several